Frequently Requested Statistics on Immigrants and Immigration in the United States

 Under which categories do permanent immigrants enter?

-Of the roughly 1 million new LPRs in 2012, 46 percent were an immediate relative of a U.S. citizen, 20 percent entered through a family-sponsored preference, and 14 percent entered through an employment-based preference.
-Another 15 percent adjusted from refugee or asylee status, and 4 percent were diversity-lottery winners.
+Of the more than 1 million new LPRs in 2014, 41 percent were immediate relatives of U.S. citizens, 23 percent entered through a family-sponsored preference, and 15 percent via an employment-based preference.
+Another 13 percent adjusted from refugee or asylee status, and 5 percent were diversity-lottery winners.

 Which countries did permanent immigrants come from?

-Persons born in the next five countries—Cuba and Vietnam (3 percent each), and Haiti, Colombia, and Korea (2 percent each)—made up another 12 percent of all LPRs.
-The top ten countries of birth made up half of total LPRs for 2012.
+Individuals born in the next five countries—the Dominican Republic (4 percent), Vietnam (3 percent), and South Korea, El Salvador, and Iraq (2 percent each)—contributed another 13 percent of all LPRs.
+The top ten countries of origin accounted for 51 percent of all LPRs gaining green cards in 2014.

 The Immigration Act of 1990 established the Diversity Visa Lottery (also known as the DV lottery or the green-card lottery) to allow entry to immigrants from countries with low rates of immigration to the United States.
-The law states that 55,000 diversity visas are made available each fiscal year, of which 5,000 must be used for applicants under the Nicaraguan and Central America Relief Act of 1997, thus reducing the available number to other nationalities to 50,000.
-In 2012, 40,320 people received LPR status as diversity immigrants, representing 4 percent of the 1 million new LPRs.
+The law states that 55,000 diversity visas are made available each fiscal year (FY), of which 5,000 must be used for applicants under the Nicaraguan and Central America Relief Act of 1997.
+In 2014, 53,490 people received green cards as diversity immigrants, representing close to 5 percent of the 1 million new LPRs.

 Before receiving permission to immigrate to the United States, lottery winners must provide proof of a high school education or its equivalent or show two years of work experience within the past five years in an occupation that requires at least two years of training or experience.
 They also must pass a medical exam and a background check.

-Overall interest in the DV lottery is significantly higher than the 50,000 available visas; more than 9.4 million qualified applications were registered for the DV-2014 program.
-(The application number varies each year depending on which countries are eligible).
-Check out the full list of qualified entries by country for DV-2007 to DV-2013 here.
+Interest in the lottery is significantly higher than there are available visas; close to 11.4 million qualified applications were registered for the DV-2016 program, a 21 percent increase from the 9.4 million the prior year.
+(The application number varies each year depending on which countries are eligible.)

 What is the total number of temporary admissions to the United States?

-The total number of nonimmigrant (temporary) admissions for 2012 was approximately 165.5 million, including primarily tourists, business travelers, and international students.
-That figure includes an estimated 111.6 million admissions of travelers who are exempt from completing the I-94 arrival/departure form at the port of entry.
-(Canadians who travel to the United States for business or pleasure, and Mexicans who possess a nonresident Border Crossing Card (i.e., laser visa) are exempt from completing this form).
+The total number of nonimmigrant (temporary) admissions* for 2013 was approximately 173 million, including primarily tourists, business travelers, and international students.
+That figure includes an estimated 112 million admissions of travelers who are exempt from completing the I-94 arrival/departure form at the port of entry.
+(Canadians who travel to the United States for business or pleasure, and Mexicans who possess a nonresident Border Crossing Card [i.e., laser visa] are exempt from completing this form).

 *Note: Nonimmigrant admissions represent the number of arrivals, not the number of individuals admitted to the United States.
 DHS only reports characteristics of nonimmigrants that have to complete an I-94 arrival/departure form.